MaksimKosyhin/Forum/README.md

 ## Forum Structure
 The forum consists of themes.
 Theme is a general description of what you can discuss in it (e.g. sport, programming, cooking).
-Under each theme users can create their discussions (for example, uder programming theme user can create discussion as "What programming language to choose") and other users can reply to them.
+Under each theme users can create their discussions (for example, uder programming theme user can create discussions as "What programming language to choose") and other users can reply to them.

 ## Functionality